Blog Article

 From Needs to Requirements

 Let’s fast forward to the present day.
-Your boss comes to you and says something like, “I was thinking that we need a software program to help us keep track of projects.”
+Your boss comes to you and says something like, “I was thinking that we need a software program to help us keep track of project success.”

-The first thing that a project manager has to do is develop a series of critical questions to determine the project’s needs and requirements.
+The first thing that an experienced project manager has to do is develop a series of critical questions to determine the project’s needs and requirements.
 Remember that just because your boss uses the word “need” does not mean a bona fide need exists; it may just be a desire.

 Question Development